she0930she/TeamScanMe/README.md

 Welcome to the Scan Me app!
 The app is designed to target the United Nations Health and Well-being Sustainable Development Goal.

 ### 1. The problems we are looking to solve:

+While brainstorming the idea for our app, we related to three problems that we believe any buyer faces while going shopping.
+The problems are as follows:

 1. When we are buying groceries, skincare items, food products in our favorite stores, we do not identify which products are healthy or include ingredients that are good for our well-being.

 2. Making decision based on reading or googling the ingredients list on every item is too time consuming and can be too confusing for the buyer.